-The accompanying condensed consolidated balance sheet as of March 31, 2017, the condensed consolidated statements of operations, the condensed consolidated statements of comprehensive income, and the condensed consolidated statements of cash flows for the three months ended March 31, 2017 and 2016, are unaudited.
+The accompanying condensed consolidated balance sheet as of September 30, 2017, the condensed consolidated statements of operations and the condensed consolidated statements of comprehensive income for the three and nine months ended September 30, 2017 and 2016, and the condensed consolidated statements of cash flows for the nine months ended September 30, 2017 and 2016, are unaudited.
 The condensed consolidated balance sheet as of December 31, 2016 was derived from the audited consolidated financial statements which are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016, which was filed with the U.S. Securities and Exchange Commission ("SEC") on February 28, 2017.
 The unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and accompanying notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.

 The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America and with the instructions for Form 10-Q and Regulation S-X for interim financial statements.
 Accordingly, they do not include all of the information and notes required for complete financial statements.
 In the opinion of management, all adjustments, consisting of normal recurring items, necessary to state fairly the results of the interim periods have been included in the accompanying financial statements.
-Operating results for the three months ended March 31, 2017 are not necessarily indicative of the results that may be expected for any subsequent interim period or for the year ending December 31, 2017.
+Operating results for the three or nine months ended September 30, 2017 are not necessarily indicative of the results that may be expected for any subsequent interim period or for the year ending December 31, 2017.